3 LinkedIn Basics

 3.7.1 Profile visibility

 You can control who sees your profile and activity through Settings > Visibility.
-Options include whether your profile is visible to people not logged in, whether your connections list is visible to others, and whether your activity (likes, comments) is visible.
+You can adjust whether your profile is visible to people not logged in, whether your connections list is public, and whether your activity (likes, comments) is visible.

 My view on this is that if you do not want your profile to be public, social media isn’t for you.
 The point of LinkedIn is visibility and networking.
 If you lock everything down, you lose most of the benefit.
 Either be present and visible, or do not be there at all.